NC-Rifat-Rahman/Tournament-Tracker/README.md

 ## SQL
   Use <b>databaseScript.sql</b> to re-create the database with default tournaments for TT and edit <b>connectionStrings</b> section in App.config providing your database name.
 Check DatabaseType in Program.cs if everything is correct you can use SQL database storage for your tournaments.

-## TEXT
-  Check DatabaseType in Program.cs and if needed change from SQL to TextFile.
-Default .csv files in repo provide default tournament for tests.

-# Possible improvements
-  Almost all dapper calls can be re-created using genercis to respect DRY.
-Also adding (any) graphic design would be nice.
-  Buttons like "Edit Player", "Close Tournament without Winner", "Edit Team" would be nice, but i moved on to the next project.

-# Screenshots
-  Maybe it isn't my top notch graphic design application, but the overall view is "okay".
-  Coming soon.